Skip to main content

 npm test

-Your Electron app launches, the test runs, and you get a Serenity BDD report in reports/serenity/.
-Open reports/serenity/index.html in your browser to view it.
+Your Electron app launches, the test runs, and you get a rich HTML report automatically.
+Open reports/serenity-js/index.html in your browser to view it.

 Running a single test

-The [...] wildcard in the test script is provided by npm-failsafe and passes any arguments you provide directly to Playwright Test.
+Pass any arguments directly to Playwright Test.
 For example:

 Organising page elements